MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: A conceptual gap might exist between the technical limitations of your workload's components and what that means for the business, for example, throughput in megabits per second versus transactions per second.
 Creating a model between these two views might be challenging.
 Rather than overengineering the solution, try to approach it in an economical but meaningful way.

-##### Set objectives
+### Availability objectives

-Reliability objectives represent the intent of quality of a workload, as promised to its users.
-Service Level Objectives (SLOs) are a standard way to track end-to-end user experience, which can comprise several flows.
-SLOs are business metrics defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.
+Reliability objectives represent the quality goal of a workload, as promised to its users.
+Service Level Objectives (SLOs) are a standard way to track end-to-end user experience.
+SLOs are metrics defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

-Objective setting exercises are driven by financial goals where business requirements are mapped to measurable numerical values.
-Stakeholders set estimates for user flows, taking into consideration, for example, that an hour of downtime for a flow during regular business hours results in a loss of $X in monthly revenue.
-This dollar amount is compared to the estimated cost of designing and operating that flow.
-Decision makers must discuss the tolerance of external budgetary influences to decide if the extra costs and management burden for reliability is worth the risk of losing revenue.
-Or is the SLO too low to maintain reputation.

 For a workload owner, SLOs can be the driver for many technical decisions.
 For example,